boogiebug/laravel-backup/docs/monitoring-the-health-of-all-backups/creating-your-custom-health-check.md

 weight: 2
 ---

- You can create your own custom health check by letting a class extend `Spatie\Backup\Tasks\Monitor\HealthCheck`.
+ You can create your own custom health check by letting a class extend `Pinacono\Backup\Tasks\Monitor\HealthCheck`.

 That base class contains one abstract method that you should implement.

 ```php
 public function checkHealth(BackupDestination $backupDestination);
 ```

-If your check determines that the backup is not healthy it should throw a `Spatie\Backup\Exceptions\InvalidHealthCheck` exception.
+If your check determines that the backup is not healthy it should throw a `Pinacono\Backup\Exceptions\InvalidHealthCheck` exception.
 The `HealthCheck` base class contains three helpful methods that helps you do this.

 - `fail($message)`: will throw the right exception under the hood.
 - `failIf(bool $condition, string $message)`: will throw the right exception if `$condition` is `true`